clemenko/nsa_rancher_guide/README.md

 ### What’s in it

-The guide covers the topics from a couple of major catagories.
+The guide covers the topics from a couple of major categories.

 * Kubernetes Pod Policy
 * Network Separation and Hardening